XIG-DATA/JobTitlePrediction/README.md

 14th solution for Job Title competition of DataCastle (http://www.pkbigdata.com/common/competition/147.html)
 ### Task ###

-* Prediction major given a person's job experience
+* Predict a person's major given a person's job experience
 * Predict a person's second last company size
 * Predict a person's salary in its second last company
 * Predict a person's job title in its second last company